-(2) Options are earned by the purchase of Common Stock.
+(2) Represents conditionally granted options not yet earned by the purchase of Common Stock.
 The number of options earned is equal to four times the number of shares purchased on or before the first anniversary of the award (excluding shares purchased upon the exercise of other options).